nlfiedler/exaf-rs/README.md

 ## Objectives

-For now, complete the proof of concept by building an `exaf` binary that can pack and unpack archives with a modest amount of functionality.

-Eventually the purpose of this project will be to provide both format specification and a binary (`exaf`) that will pack and unpack files into and out of archives.
-Additionally, a [Rust](https://www.rust-lang.org) library with an interface similar to that of the [tar crate](https://docs.rs/tar/latest/tar/) will be published.
+For now, the first objective is to complete the proof of concept by building an `exaf` binary that can pack and unpack archives, offering a modest amount of functionality.
+Eventually the purpose of this project will be to provide a binary (`exaf`) that will pack and unpack files into and out of archives, as well as a [Rust](https://www.rust-lang.org) library with an interface similar to that of the [tar crate](https://docs.rs/tar/latest/tar/).

 Features will ultimately include the following:

 * Versioned format specification that dictates what features are required for compliant implementations.
-* Archiving many files and their directory structure, with optional metadata.
+* Binary and crate for archiving many files and their directory structure, with optional metadata.
 * Compression that is not limited to one particular algorithm.
 * Optional file checksums for data integrity validation.
 * Optional encryption of both file data as well as the entry metadata.
 * API for packing arbitrary data, not just files stored on disk.
-* Extensibility first and foremost to promote a future-proof design.
+* Flexibility and extensibility of the format to promote a future-proof design.

 ## Build and Run